Long-Term Care Planning Is More Than A Binder Tab

 If You've Never Been There, You're Not Planning

 Want to see a family panic in real-time?
-Wait until they need care with no guidance and no local contacts.
-You can't just hand clients a checkbook and wish them good luck.
-That's why relationships with Home Health Care agencies, care managers, and placement specialists aren't just helpful — they're essential.
-They're the real-life implementation team for the plan you pretend to be designing.
-Every advisor, planner, CPA, and attorney working with pre-retirees or retirees should make it a personal requirement to:
+Wait until they need care with no guidance, no plan, and no one to call.
+Because your self-funding plan is essentially handing clients a checkbook and saying, "Good luck!"
+The checkbook doesn’t coordinate care, schedule caregivers, move furniture, or calm a daughter at 2 AM.
+That's why relationships with Home Health Care agencies, care managers, and placement specialists aren't just helpful — they're essential, and they’re the implementation team for the plan you claim to be designing.

 • Visit a local independent living facility.